telliott99/Swift-frameworks/files/swift_frameworks.md

 public func testDataHelper()
 ```

-To test it, I made a new Cocoa app and linked to the Framework.
+To test it, I made a new Cocoa app **YetAnotherApp* and linked to the Framework.
 To do this, just click on the project icon:

 ![](figs/project_icon.png)